Skip to Main Content

 Icon of books in a row.

 In this column you will find course reserves listed by class.
-Course reserves are located on the 2nd floor (the floor you enter on) of the Library.
-They can be checked out at the Service Point for 3 hours at a time.
+Course reserves are located on the 3rd floor of the Library.
+They can be checked out at the front desk for 3 hours at a time.

 Finding Books in the Library